muneebazam/uw-network-protocols/OSPF Network Routing/README.md

 This program contains a java implemententation for the Open Shortest Path First routing algorithm (OSPF).
 *For more information on link-state routing algorithms see https://searchnetworking.techtarget.com/definition/OSPF-Open-Shortest-Path-First*

-To achieve this, a Network State Emulator (NSE) with the following hardcoded circuit database:
+To achieve this, our individual 5 router programs will conect to a provided Network State Emulator (NSE) program with the following hardcoded 5-router circuit database:

 ![](topology.png)